ChrisKlug/web-dev-workshop/labs/lab10/lab10.md

 As the browser opens the web project in a tab, you will see that it actually fails...

 There is a reason for this.
-And the reason for this is that the adress used for the products API is __https://products__.
+And the reason for this is that the address used for the products API is __https://products__.
 However, the products API isn't actually serving HTTPS requests.

 There are 2 ways to fix this.
-Either, you can change the address to be __https+http://products__ to make it fallback to HTTP is HTTPS isn't available.
+Either, you can change the address to be __https+http://products__ to make it fallback to HTTP if HTTPS isn't available.
 Or, even better, you can simply make it respond to HTTPS.

 ### Adding HTTPS support